FuchsiaOS/FuchsiaOS-docs-zh_CN/reference/fidl/bindings/llcpp-bindings.md

 `JsonValue` provides the following methods:

 * `JsonValue()`: Default constructor.
-The constructed union is initially in an "invalid" state until a variant is set.
+The constructed union is initially in an "absent" state until a variant is set.
 The `WithFoo` constructors should be preferred whenever possible.
 * `~JsonValue()`: Destructor that clears the underlying union data.
 * `JsonValue(JsonValue&&)`: Default move constructor.